sonusathyadas/mongodb/enable_auth_mongodb.md

 7. Start the `mongo` shell and connect to the `mongod` instance with the authentication details.
     > mongo --port 27017  --authenticationDatabase "admin" -u "labuser" -p

     > **Note:** you can also authenticate to mongodb server after connecting using mongo shell.
 To do so, first connect to the server using the following command

-    > &gt; mongo --port 27017
+    <br/> mongo --port 27017

-    > Then switch to the authenticating database and run the following command to provide credentials.
+    <br/> Then switch to the authenticating database and run the following command to provide credentials.

-    > &gt; use admin;
+    <br/> > use admin;

-    > &gt; db.auth('labuser', passwordPrompt());
+    <br/> > db.auth('labuser', passwordPrompt());